Kayron013/LexoRank/index.md

-# LexoRank

-An immutable class implementation of the [LexoRank ranking system](https://youtu.be/OjQv9xMoFbg) by Atlassian JIRA.
+This package is an immutable class implementation of the [LexoRank ranking system](https://youtu.be/OjQv9xMoFbg) by Atlassian JIRA.

 ## Usage